irusri/geniesys/docs/plugins/database_design.md

 You can create a database using a graphical user interface or command line.
 ## Creating a new database GUI
 Once you navigate to the Home page, you will see options to install the database.
-To begin with, there are two options.
+There are two options available, to begin with, database installation, as stated below.

 **1.) install Arabidopsis thaliana model species** **2.) install an empty database.**